Go Back

 Instructions

-• Let absorb and cool for at least 1 hour before serving.
+• Allow to cool at least 1 hour before serving.

 Notes